ForgeRock/end-user-ui/README.md

 There are several other libraries included with both node and the application, but these are the primary core libraries used throughout.
 For additional libraries, see package.json `/package.json`

-<a name="translations"></a>
+<a name="translations-and-text"></a>
-## Translations
+## Translations and Text

 Application translation uses [Vue i18n](https://kazupon.github.io/vue-i18n/en/) and the `openidm/info/uiconfig` endpoint to get the current user's browser language.

 The project only contains `en` based translations and falls back to `en` if an unsupported language is detected.
 To change the default language fallback adjust VueI18n `/src/main.js`.

+Adding and changing an existing message for the `en` base language involves either adding a key or editing an existing key.
+Keys follow JSON structure; for example, if you wanted to edit the navigation bar `Profile` to `User Profile` you would need to locate the appropriate key `en.pages.app.profile` and change the text.
+Inside of your Vue application you would then make use of that key with the built in translation function `{{$t('pages.app.profile')}}` or `this.$t('pages.app.profile')`.

-Adding a new translation means expanding the current JSON contained in `src/translations/index.js` with the corresponding language code and appropriate mirrored structure.
+Adding a new translation language means expanding the current JSON contained in `src/translations/index.js` with the corresponding language code and appropriate mirrored structure.

 For example: